 InterfaithFamily is the premier resource supporting interfaith couples exploring Jewish life and inclusive Jewish communities.
 We offer educational content; connections to welcoming organizations, professionals and programs; resources and trainings for organizations, clergy and other program providers; and our new InterfaithFamily/Your Community initiative providing coordinated comprehensive offerings in local communities.

 These recipes are drawn from articles that have been published on our site over the years.
-This year, we've added a new page of Hanukkah recipes that incorporate Thanksgiving, which will be celebrated on the first day of Hanukkah.
+In 2013, we've added a page of Hanukkah recipes that incorporate Thanksgiving, which was celebrated that year on the first day of Hanukkah.

 Traditionally, Ashkenazi Jews - those from Eastern Europe - have made latkehs (potato pancakes), while Israeli Jews make doughnuts called sufganiyot.
 But what it all comes down to is oil.
 We're celebrating the miracle of a drop of oil that lasted eight nights.
 And we're cooking up our food in plenty of oil too.